MARA LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Marathon Digital Holdings, Inc. ("Marathon" or the "Company") (NASDAQ: MARA) of a class action securities lawsuit.
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Marathon Digital Holdings, Inc. ("Marathon" or the "Company") ( MARA) of a class action securities lawsuit.

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Marathon investors who were adversely affected by alleged securities fraud between May 10, 2021 and February 28, 2023.
-Follow the link below to get more information and be contacted by a member of our team:

 MARA investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.